garmin/connectiq-apps/README.md

 * [Connect IQ Programmer's Guide]: This guide covers first time setup and discusses many key Connect IQ concepts.
 * [Connect IQ User Experience Guide]: A supplemental guide that contains suggestions for getting the most out of your apps on wearable products.
 * [Connect IQ API Documentation]: Full technical documentation of Connect IQ APIs.
-* [Garmin Developer Blog]: Hear the latest news in the Garmin developer community.
 * [Garmin Connect]: Garmin Connect provides users with a dashboard and tools for review their fitness activites, including custom data from Connect IQ apps.
 * [Garmin Product Support]: The official Garmin product support online hub for basic device troubleshooting and non-Connect IQ related issues with Garmin products.
 * [garmin.com]: Your one-stop place for all things Garmin.